Key Positions on the SLO Team

 The entire campus is responsible for carrying out SLO work effectively at the course, program, and institutional levels.
 The Committee on Curriculum and Instruction (CCI) and the Assessment of Student Learning Outcomes (ASLO) Subcommittee oversee this work.
 The SLO Coordinator is the chair of the ASLO Subcommittee.
 The SLO Coordinator, the SLO Facilitators, and all faculty are responsible for closing the loop on the College’s SLOs.

-The Assessment of Student Learning Outcomes (ASLO) Subcommittee is a standing subcommittee of the Curriculum Committee.
+The Assessment of Student Learning Outcomes (ASLO) Subcommittee is a standing subcommittee of the Committee on Curriculum and Instruction (CCI).
 The timely, appropriate, and meaningful assessment of Student Learning Outcomes is an integral component of the curriculum process at Long Beach City College.
-The SLO Coordinator, SLO Facilitators, and Assessment of Student Learning Outcomes Subcommittee (ASLO) members actively ensure that the creation, modification, and assessment of learning outcomes adheres to the and follows the charge and membership as outlined in and processes set forth by the Accrediting Commission of Community and Junior Colleges (ACCJC), as well as the California Community College Chancellor’s Office.
+The SLO Coordinator, SLO Facilitators, and Assessment of Student Learning Outcomes Subcommittee (ASLO) members actively ensure that the creation, modification, and assessment of learning outcomes adheres to the Board Policy 4020 and follows the charge and membership as outlined in Administrative Regulations 4020 and processes set forth by the Accrediting Commission of Community and Junior Colleges (ACCJC), as well as the California Community College Chancellor’s Office.

 ASLO Subcommittee members also frequently communicate with the Course Evaluation and Associate Degree/General Education Subcommittees to ensure that curriculum processes are collaborative, efficient, and effective.
 Because of this high-level and widespread communication of SLOs and their assessment, ASLO and Curriculum play an integral role in empowering faculty at various points throughout the assessment cycle.